jonathan2667/UBB-2025-SE-imdbdrinks_ratingsmodule/README.md

 - **User Reviews**: Allows users to submit and view reviews for different drinks.
 - **Rating System**: Enables users to rate drinks on a predefined scale.

+### Important Information

+It is important to know that a rating can have multiple reviews, but not the inverse.

+You must first select a rating and then add a review — really important.

+To see the reviews associated with each rating, select a new rating in the rating list view.

 ## Getting Started

 ### Installing MySQL